One of the most important parts of a social media marketing campaign could be the ability to get more Facebook followers.

 With numbers steadily increasing, brands who don’t take Facebook marketing seriously could be missing out on a huge slice of the market share.

-In this article, we’ll share the following 19 tips to help you grow quality followers on Facebook.
+In this article, we’ll share the following 19 tips to help you learn how to get more followers on Facebook and with quality.

 We’re starting out with the easiest tip of all, which is having both personal and business Facebook pages, so you can use each to help you cross-market.